Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 - Keep your face clean, but without drying out your skin

 - Exfoliate away dead skin cells to instantly improve dull, winter skin

 - Use a nourishing, protective shave cream for an easy, comfortable shave

 - Keep hands and lips hydrated too

-- Take care of your skin from the inside
+And take care of your skin from the inside as well

 - Eat a healthy diet